West Alabama Animal Clinic Mural is Eye Catching!

-- An agency working with runaways as well as her art related assignments.
+- An agency is working with runaways as well as her art-related assignments.

 - Rebecca has also devoted some 25 years to teaching.
-She obviously pours her heart and soul into each and every project that she undertakes.
+She pours her heart and soul into every project that she undertakes.

 Looking at the details of this fetching mural I am guessing that Rebecca also loves pets.

 My hubby and I love our pets so we found this mural to be extra special.
-We have had our own dogs and cats enriching our lives.
-While we do not use this particular animal clinic we certainly do appreciate their choice of advertising via this wonderful mural.
+We have had our dogs and cats enriching our lives.
+While we do not use this particular animal clinic, we certainly do appreciate their choice of advertising via this eye-catching mural.
 If we lived closer to it, we might be tempted to take our beloved pets there.

-I personally think that this in an ingenious use of advertising.
+I think that this is a clever use of advertising.
 If you lived nearby and had a pet, wouldn’t you be tempted to try the services of this West Alabama Animal Clinic?